alexandair/entra-powershell-docs/docs/conceptual/app-only-access-auth.md

 Connect-Entra -TenantId $TenantId -ClientSecretCredential $ClientSecretCredential
 ```

-To create or add a client secret, see: [Add a client secret][add-client-secret].
+To create or add a client secret, use the command [New-EntraServicePrincipalPasswordCredential][new-entraserviceprincipalpasswordcredential] or see: [Add a client secret][add-client-secret] in Microsoft Entra admin center.

 >[!NOTE]
 >It's recommended to use PowerShell 7 or higher when using client secret credentials authentication method.